arribada/horizon-gui/README.md

 2. Type `wget -O- https://raw.githubusercontent.com/arribada/horizon-gui/master/install_arribada_tools_101.sh | bash` and press enter.
 The Horizon tools package and GUI will now install the necessary files to run.
 You will see a successful message at the end of the process.

+3. NOTE: at the moment, this installs and runs the GUI as a Flask Server.
+This needs to be replaced with Gunicorn for a production release.